 Trade finance has played a key role in international commerce for centuries.
 While the vast majority of trade finance is provided by private sector banks, official export credit agencies (ECAs) have long played an important role in select circumstances.

-As noted, most exports are financed by commercial banks or the companies involved, but Ex-Im is indispensable in some circumstances.
-Ex-Im is necessary because ECA support is often required even to bid on a wide variety of foreign business opportunities.
-This includes requests for tender from both public and private sources, including opportunities as diverse as infrastructure projects, nuclear power plants, and contracts to provide medical equipment to hospitals.
+Members of Congress should bear in mind that EXIM is indispensable in some circumstances.
+EXIM is necessary because ECA support is often required even to bid on a wide variety of foreign business opportunities.
+This includes requests for tender from both public and private sources, including opportunities as diverse as infrastructure projects, nuclear reactors, and contracts to provide medical equipment to hospitals.

-In addition, Ex-Im is necessary because it is par for the course for expensive capital goods such as aircraft, turbines, and locomotives to be sold worldwide with ECA backing.
+In addition, EXIM is necessary because it is par for the course for expensive capital goods such as aircraft, turbines, and locomotives to be sold worldwide with unashamed ECA backing.
 ECA support can make or break a deal.

-The impasse over Ex-Im’s board of directors has put billions of dollars in U.S. exports and tens of thousands of American jobs at risk.
-America needs a fully functioning Ex-Im Bank so that U.S. exporters are no longer at a unique disadvantage in the global marketplace.
+Arguments over EXIM have put billions of dollars in U.S. exports and tens of thousands of American jobs at risk.
+America needs a fully functioning EXIM, and the certainty that a long-term reauthorization would provide, so that U.S. exporters are no longer at a unique disadvantage in the global marketplace.